Scarf: Uses and types

-There are many types of scarf, including neck scarves, ponchos, head scarves, and kercheifs.
+There are many types of scarf, including neck scarves, ponchos, head scarves, and kerchiefs.
 They are chiefly worn around the neck or head.

 Winter scarves are used in cold climates; these are often knitted; and commonly made of wool.
 The winter scarf is sometimes called a muffler, and is usually accompanied by a heavy jacket or coat.
 The winter scarf can be wrapped around the face and ears for additional protection from cold.

 In dry, dusty, warm climates or environments with airborne contaminants, a thin headscarf, kerchief or bandanna is often worn over the eyes, nose, and mouth to keep the hair clean.
 This custom has evolved into a fashionable item in many cultures, particularly among women.
 The cravat, an ancestor of the necktie and bow tie, evolved from scarves of this sort in Croatia From the keffiyeh, a headscarf worn by men in the Middle East has come the Palestinian keffiyeh, worn to symbolise support for the cause of Palestine.

 In India, woollen scarves with Bandhani work adopting tie-and-dye techniques are commonly worn in Bhuj and Mandvi in the Kutch District of Gujarat.
 In India and elsewhere there is a trend of wearing a scarf or dupatta as a safeguard against pollution.

 In Indonesia and Malaysia the slenddang is a native scarf or sash, 20 to 21 inches wide and 85 to 86 inches long that is worn principally by the Malaysian women, being draped over one shoulder and across the body diagonally.
 They are both printed and coloured.

 Scarves that are used to cover the lower part of the face, and in particular the neck, are sometimes called cowls.
 Scarves can colloquially be called a neck-wrap.

 Scarves can be tied in many ways, including the pussy-cat bow, the square knot, the cowboy bib, the ascot knot, the loop, the necktie, and the gipsy kerchief.
 Scarves have also been tied on the head as a headscarf.
 Monarchs, including Queen Victoria and Queen Elizabeth I, have worn the headscarf.
 During the late 1990s, it was a fashion trend with hip hop and R&B artists.
 During the period of silent films, actors Anna May Wong and Evelyn Brent wore headscarves of sophisticated silks and popularised them.
 In Islamic religious culture, wearing a head scarf is linked to the Quran.
 In Saudi Arabia, wearing a head scarf is necessary to face the harsh climate and intense heat, even before Islam was adopted.
 During the same period, Christians and Jews also covered their hair with veils as dictated by their sacred texts.

 Scarves are also used as fashion accessories with evening gowns by draping them over the shoulders or arms; one example is the feather boa.